Nursing School Admissions

 - Authorize DCN to conduct a background check

-- Specific information and details are provided by the Admissions Representative.
+- Specific information and details are provided by the Admissions Advisor.

 Note: Enrollment in nursing courses requires enrollment in one of the college’s nursing programs.
 Pre-licensure (on-campus) students are required to continue and maintain annual updates of immunizations, health insurance, CPR Certification, and to immediately inform the college if there are items that might show on a background check that could create a barrier to clinical practice experience, placement, or licensure.
 Please refer to the section on Additional Clinical Requirements for On-Campus Students.